BowenFu/lisp.cpp/README.md

 # lisp.cpp

-lisp : a simple lisp interpreter in C++ with scheme style syntax + quote / unquote style macros.
+lisp : a simple lisp interpreter / compiler in C++ with scheme style syntax + quote / unquote style macros.

+The interpreter is inspired by SICP.

+The macro system and the compiler is inspired by `Writing an interpreter / a compiler in Go`.

 <!-- ![lisp](./lisp.svg) -->